collectionscms/collections/README.md

 ## ⭐ What is Superfast

-This open-source Headless CMS uses React, Node.js, and RDB.
-Just model in the GUI, register data – retrieving via API is seamless!
-We're also developing an importer to smooth legacy CMS migration.
+Superfast is an open-source Headless CMS that uses React, Node.js, and RDB.
+It allows for easy modeling in the GUI and seamless data retrieval via API.
+Content migration from WordPress is also supported.

 ### Features